martinboller/gse/README.md

 Run <i>add-secondary-2-primary.sh</i> on the primary.
 - You need to provide the folowing to the script (both will be provided when the installation of the secondary finishes).
     - hostname or IP address of the secondary.
     - Pasword of the user Greenbone on the secondary.
-This is shown in the terminal when the script *install-GSE-2021-secondary.sh' finishes.
+This is shown in the terminal when the script *install-gse-secondary.sh' finishes.
 - This will add the new secondary to GVMD.
 - Provided the primary can connect to the secondary over ssh (22/TCP) the certs and key needed will be copied to the secondary and ospd-openvas restarted.